-An Asset Retirement Obligation (ARO) is a legal enforceable liability associated with the retirement of a tangible asset.
+MPU implemented GASB Statement No. 83, Certain Asset Retirement Obligation (ARO) during the fiscal year ended December 31, 2020.
+An ARO is a legal enforceable liability associated with the retirement of a tangible asset.
 A legal obligation exists for MPU to perform future retirement activities for the decommissioning of the power plant complex and coal storage site, as the site contains hazardous and other materials that require special handling, based upon Federal Regulations.